 Major new feature: The chain-link button — fifth from right in the screenshot above — is a PerlJammer 1.8.0 feature that allows you to mark songs to be always loaded together when generating playlists.
 Songs linked together in this way appear with a pale goldenrod background in the playlist.
 (There is no unlinking tool at this time, but this may be added later.)

 RemoteJammer is PerlJammer's skinnable graphical remote control.
 It provides a duplicate set of controls matching those on PerlJammer's control bar, with the exception of persistent gain control and breakpoints (not supported from RemoteJammer at this time), and monitors PerlJammer's currently playing selection.
 The controls are rearranged into logical groups and laid out to give a "look and feel" suggestive of a hand-held remote control or a portable music player.

 RemoteJammer can be reskinned by simply setting the remoteskin configuration option to point to a 162 x 302 pixels (width x height) or larger image in PNG, JPEG, GIF or XPM format.
 If the skin image is larger than 162 x 302, then the top left 162 x 302 pixels will be used.
 Reskinning does not (yet) include the ability to rearrange or redesign controls, but this capability may be added later.

 A selection of sample skins is included.

-Major new feature: RemoteJammer 2.0.0 adds two new UI options, a horizontal button-bar control strip with status displays or a vertical control strip with control buttons only.
+From version 2.0.0 on, RemoteJammer adds two new UI options, a horizontal button-bar control strip with status displays or a vertical control strip with control buttons only.
 New configuration file directives have been added to set the default interface, and new command-line options to override the configuration file setting, so that you can easily run multiple different RemoteJammers simultaneously with different interfaces if you so choose.
 (You could, for example, put a vertical control strip in a corner of your main monitor, and a music-player interface off on a second monitor.)
 Control-strip interfaces do not at this time support skins because there's virtually nothing to skin.